Indigenous children aged 0–4 died in the 5-year period 2015–2019. Most of these deaths (85%) were infants aged under 1

 What do research and evaluations tell us?

 Maternal smoking continues to pose a challenge for reducing Indigenous infant and child mortality.
-Although the number of Indigenous mothers who were smoking during pregnancy is declining, over 43% smoked in the first 20 weeks of pregnancy in 2017, which was nearly 4 times the rate of non-Indigenous mothers (11%) (AIHW 2019).
+Although the number of Indigenous mothers who were smoking during pregnancy is declining, 42% smoked in the first 20 weeks of pregnancy in 2019.
+After adjusting for differences in the age‑structure between the 2 populations, the rate of smoking in the first 20 weeks of pregnancy among Indigenous mothers was nearly 4 times the rate of non-Indigenous mothers (AIHW 2021).

 Apart from adverse postnatal outcomes caused by maternal smoking during pregnancy, researchers found that smoking during lactation and second-hand smoke exposure were associated with increased risk of SIDS, neurodevelopmental and behavioural disorders, short-term sleep disruption, increased risk of obesity, impaired glucose homeostasis and increased risk of long-term respiratory allergy (asthma and rhinitis) (Banderali et al. 2015).